 Each of these techniques offer unique advantages and disadvantages, all of which can be covered in full detail at the time of the consultation

 On the day of surgery, you will come into our office and be greeted by our staff.
 Once settled, you will meet our operating room team who our doctors have worked with for over 20 years.
 Your surgeon will review the pre-op process and bring you into the operating room to get changed, go through consents, and make sure everything is in order to proceed.
 We strive to make our operating room a very comfortable environment, with strict attention paid to safety.

 The average Breast Implant Revision procedure takes 1.5 to 2 hours, performed under general anesthesia.
 Tiny incisions are made at the site pre-determined during your consultation.

 The breast implants are then carefully removed and inserted through these incisions and positioned depending on your specific needs.
-When placing silicone breast implants, Dr. Broumand and Dr. Maman often employ the Keller Funnel™ “No-Touch” technique.
+When placing silicone breast implants, Dr. Broumand often employs the Keller Funnel™ “No-Touch” technique.
 This innovative approach enables implants to be inserted into the breast pocket without coming into contact with any skin.
-Ultimately, Dr. Maman and Dr. Broumand believe this advanced implant placement technique can help lower the chance of capsular contracture, diminish the risk of bacterial infection and/or trauma to the outer shell of the implant, and minimize residual scarring.
+Ultimately, Dr. Broumand believes this advanced implant placement technique can help lower the chance of capsular contracture, diminish the risk of bacterial infection and/or trauma to the outer shell of the implant, and minimize residual scarring.
 Once the implants are properly situated, the incisions are carefully closed using small sutures.